fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之拖放.md

 ### Drag and Drop

 &emsp;&emsp;Drag and drop provides a simple visual mechanism which users can use to transfer information between and within applications (In the literature this is referred to as a `direct manipulation model`).
 Drag and drop is similar in function to the clipboard's cut and paste mechanism.
 &emsp;&emsp;This document describes the basic drag and drop mechanism and outlines the approach used to enable it in custom widgets.
-Drag and drop operations are also supported by Qt's item views and by the graphics view framework.
+Drag and drop operations are also supported by `Qt's` item views and by the graphics view framework.
 More information is available in Using drag and drop with item views and `Graphics View Framework`.

 ### Drag and Drop Classes

 &emsp;&emsp;These classes deal with drag and drop and the necessary mime type encoding and decoding.

-- QDragEnterEvent: Event which is sent to a widget when a drag and drop action enters it.
+- `QDragEnterEvent`: Event which is sent to a widget when a drag and drop action enters it.
-- QDragLeaveEvent: Event that is sent to a widget when a drag and drop action leaves it.
+- `QDragLeaveEvent`: Event that is sent to a widget when a drag and drop action leaves it.
-- QDragMoveEvent: Event which is sent while a drag and drop action is in progress.
+- `QDragMoveEvent`: Event which is sent while a drag and drop action is in progress.
-- QDropEvent: Event which is sent when a drag and drop action is completed.
+- `QDropEvent`: Event which is sent when a drag and drop action is completed.
-- QMacPasteboardMime: Converts between a `MIME` type and a `Uniform Type Identifier` (`UTI`) format.
+- `QMacPasteboardMime`: Converts between a `MIME` type and a `Uniform Type Identifier` (`UTI`) format.
-- QWindowsMime: Maps `open-standard` `MIME` to Window `Clipboard` formats.
+- `QWindowsMime`: Maps `open-standard` `MIME` to Window `Clipboard` formats.

 ### Configuration